Smooth Away Facial Wrinkles

 What is it Botox?

-The word Botox was originally the commercial name given for injections derived from Clostridium Botulismus bacteria, however the term has become so widespread that it has become the common way to refer to it.
+The word Botox was originally the commercial name given for injections derived from Clostridium Botulismus bacteria, however the term has become so widespread that today, it is the common way to refer to it.
 When injected into the muscles under the skin, they are paralyzed by the toxin created by the bacteria, and the result is a smoothing of the skin's surface.
+At our clinic, we mainly use the Xeomin brand because it has a lower protein load.
+This means there is a lower chance that the body will develop a resistance to the product, and so it lasts longer.

 How is it done?